NicolaBernini/LectureNotes_MachineLearning/DeepLearning/Architectures/DCNN/readme.md

 # Overview

+The Deep CNN Architecture is a type of Deep Network that was specifically designed for Computer Vision Tasks
+- It relies significantly on Parametric Convolutional Kernels designed to act on 2D Data (e.g. Images)

 The Deep CNN Architecture is made of 2 elements
 - Actual CNN
   - Typically made of alternate convolutional and pooling layers